AdaCore/gnatstudio/docs/users_guide/projects.rst

 Disabling Editing of the Project File
 =====================================

-You should generally consider project files part of the sources and them put under control of a version control system, so you might want to prevent accidental editing of the project files, either by you or someone else using the same GPS installation.
+You should generally consider project files part of the sources and put them under the control of a version control system.
+This will prevent accidental editing of the project files, either by you or someone else using the same GPS installation.